Facts About Copper

 - Bronze expands when heated and is well suited for sculptures.

-- Bronze contracts as it cools so sculptures are easy to remove from moulds.
+- Bronze contracts as it cools, making sculptures easy to remove from moulds.

-- Bronze with a tin content under 10 percent and a mixture of lead and zinc is called statuary bronze.
+- Bronze with a tin content under 10 per cent and a mixture of lead and zinc are called statuary bronze.

-- Other copper alloys include copper-nickel-zincs and copper-nickels, there is many other alloys also.
+- Other copper alloys include copper-nickel-zincs and copper-nickels.
+There are many different alloys also.

 Historical Facts About Copper

 - Dating back more than 10,000 years, copper is the oldest metal used by humans.